acatone-git/QuickPanels/README.md

 ## Setup

-1. Install [Rainmeter](https://github.com/rainmeter/rainmeter/releases) in portable mode to "C:\Rainmeter" & Select "Run Rainmeter" at the end of the installation
+1. Install [Rainmeter](https://github.com/rainmeter/rainmeter/releases) in **Portable** mode to "C:\Rainmeter" & Select "Run Rainmeter" at the end of the installation
 2. Unload all the default Rainmeter "Skins" on your screen (Right Click > Unload Skin)
 3. Open a File Explorer, navigate to "C:\Rainmeter" & delete the "Skins" Folder
 4. Download & Extract the [QuickPanels Archive](https://github.com/acatone-git/QuickPanels/releases) to "C:\Rainmeter"